pythonicdroids/masterpiece/README.md

 There will be a camera that sees which muffler is moving.
 Each muffler is assigned a  number 1-88 and say, muffler 23 was pressed.
 Say muffler 23 is B flat.
 It corresponds to the apropriate note on the display.
 Features: Basic piano skills, Note recognizer, ability to record and play songs, printer

+- Every time you play song it will compare it to the actual song.
+If you do something wrong, like if you play a wrong note or the tempo is a bit fast it will give you feedback after you are finished.
+- This is basically a virtual piano teacher, because real life piano lessons are super expensive (100ish dollars per hour)
+- If you want to learn piano but you don't think you can afford the 6,000 dollars per year for lessons, then this is the perfect solution

 What abt micronotes
 Needs to be more general-too specific